Minefix049/Waste-Disposal-Optimization/README.md

 ### Model Parameters
 #### Cost Parameters
 This sector introduces the various cost parameters and constraint parameters in the optimization models.
 The cost parameters can be divided into several categoris.
-•  Processing Cost:  The variable treatment cost of incinerator is $350$ yuan/ton, ...
+•  Processing Cost:  The variable treatment cost of incinerator is $350$ yuan/ton, while for composting is $250$ yuan/ton and $100$ yuan/ton for recycling plants.
+The variable treatment of landfill is $250$ yuan/ton.

-variable_treatment_cost = {'incinerator':$350$,'composting':$250$,'recycling':$100$}
-variable_cost_landfill = $250$ yuan/ton
-•  Transportation Cost: The transportation cost of vehicles running between collection centers and processing plants is  $7$ yuan/ton*km.
-The transportation cost of trucks running between processing plants and landfill sites is $30$ yuan/ton*km
+•  Transportation Cost: The transportation cost of vehicles running between collection centers and processing plants is $7$ yuan/ton * km.
+The transportation cost of trucks running between processing plants and landfill sites is $30$ yuan/ton * km.
-•  Fixed Cost: The fixed cost to invest an incinerator treatplant is  $135000000$.
-Cosidering its lifecycle expanding 100 years. the fixed cost each year is  $1350000$ then. fixed_treatment_cost =
+•  Fixed Cost: The fixed cost to invest an incinerator treatplant is $135000000$ yuan.
+Cosidering its lifecycle expanding 100 years, the fixed cost each year is $1350000$ yuan then.
-{type: np.random.rand(F) for type in treatment_type} fixed_cost_landfill = $135000000$
+  The fixed cost to invest an composting treatplant is $200000000$ yuan.
+Considering its lifecycle expanding 100 years, the fixed cost each year is $2000000$ yuan then.

 #### Operation Constraints

 FLOW_UPPERBOUND = 4000
 LANDFILL_CAPACITY_LOWERBOUND = 0
 LANDFIll_CAPACITY_UPPERBOUND = 21000